The weak, grey light filtering through the foyer windows hit the figure standing on the stairs.

 The silence that followed was heavy—thick and unnatural, like a physical weight pressing against the windowpanes in the midday sun.

-"They finally tired themselves out," Tally said.
+"They finally tired themselves out," Tally said, her voice barely above a whisper.

 "I tried," Justin said.
 "It can't find a signal.
 Whatever this is… it's high up, Tally."